elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 The user is redirected to ELIXIR AAI for authentication before submitting the workflow.
-The portal initiates three regular OAuth2 Authorisation code flows to obtain three access token from AS (arrows Z,Z,Z,Z);
+The portal initiates three regular OAuth2 Authorisation code flows to obtain three access token from AS (arrows 2-6,7-11,12-16);
 - one ("at4WES") that will permit its holder (the portal) to initiate a workflow in WES1 (scope=WES1_execute)
 - one ("at4TES") that will permit its holder (in particular, WES) to initiate a task in TES2 (scope=TES2_execute)
 - one ("at4DRS") that will permit its holder (in particular, TES) to access files in DRS3 (scope=DRS3_read) After a successful authentication ELIXIR AAI will ask the user to give their permission to these three actions (in OAuth2 speak, "authorise the scopes"), one by one.

-To initiate the workflow in WES1 the portal calls the API of WES1 and attaches the "at4WES" access token to the request (arrow Z).
+To initiate the workflow in WES1 the portal calls the API of WES1 and attaches the "at4WES" access token to the request (arrow 17).
 Also "at4TES" and "at4DRS" access tokens are attached to the call for later use.
 WES1 validates the "at4WES" access token
-(arrows Z,Z) and checks that it has the scope that is needed for its API call (scope=WES1_execute).
+(arrows 18-19) and checks that it has the scope that is needed for its API call (scope=WES1_execute).
 If the access token is invalid or does not contain the scope WES1 will reject the request.
 For an expired access token a refresh process will be tried, see [section